ibbatta/readme-generator/README.md

 _If no entry file is specified, and package.json is missing, the tool will prompt you for information instead._

-You can add a custom field for your social accounts by adding a `readmeGenerator` param inside `package.json`:
+You can include a custom field for your social accounts simply adding a `readmeGenerator` param inside `package.json`, like in this following example:

 ```js
 {